 6. Canyon Lights

-Every day (except Christmas Day) from November 20 to January 24 between 4:00pm and 9:00pm (the dates vary yearly), the canyon transforms into lights wonderland.
-The festive bridge, the Treetops Adventure, the Cliffwalk, and the rainforest strike with the bright colors and expectation of something magical than can happen at any moment.
+Every day (except Christmas Day) from November 20 to January 24 between 4:00pm and 9:00pm (the dates vary yearly), the canyon transforms into a winter light wonderland.
+The festive bridge, the Treetops Adventure, the Cliffwalk, and the rainforest amaze with the brightest colors and high expectations of something magical than can happen at any moment.